The principles of our Curriculum are to make it broad, balanced, relevant and most importantly, highly engaging.

 The National Curriculum is the foundation for all English teaching in the school.
 The children are given opportunities to evaluate their own and others’ work and to develop their ideas and enjoyment of writing.
 Their knowledge is increased through discussion and drama activities.

 Reading schemes and ‘real’ books are used to develop reading ability.
-Various methods are used to help to develop word attack and word building strategies.
 The children are encouraged to develop an understanding of the structure of language and how it is used.
 Skimming, scanning, research and library skills are covered.
 It is essential that children are supported with their reading from home.

 Where possible, we encourage links between maths and other subjects to allow the children to practice their skills.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.